hdShang/arxiv-daily/docs/cs-AI/2025-08-29/papers/250821368v1-econagentic-in-depin-markets-a-large-language-model-approach-to-the-.md

 ---
 layout: default
-title: EconAgentic in DePIN Markets: A Large Language Model Approach to the Sharing Economy of Decentralized Physical Infrastructure
+title: "EconAgentic in DePIN Markets: A Large Language Model Approach to the Sharing Economy of Decentralized Physical Infrastructure"
 ---

 # EconAgentic in DePIN Markets: A Large Language Model Approach to the Sharing Economy of Decentralized Physical Infrastructure